sebastianruder/NLP-progress/english/question_answering.md

 story understanding that provides systems with four-sentence stories and two possible endings.
 The systems must then choose the correct ending to the story.

-The data are available on the [Story Cloze Test Challenge](https://competitions.codalab.org/competitions/15333).
+More details are available on the [Story Cloze Test Challenge](https://competitions.codalab.org/competitions/15333).

 | Model           | Accuracy  |  Paper / Source | Code |
 | ------------- | :-----:| --- | --- |